russmediadigital/Tee-ios-sdk/README.md

 }
 ```

-### Info.plist requirements and optional settings
+### Info.plist requirements and optional properties

-Engagement Engine is looking for two mandatory strings under `TEE` dictionary, that shoud be provided in `Info.plist` file.
+Engagement Engine is looking for two mandatory strings under `TEE` dictionary, that shoud be provided in `Info.plist`.
 TEE/ApiToken and TEE/liveSocketEndpoint

 - TEE (Dictionary)
   - ApiToken (String)